The Defender Network Top 3 Takeaways: News stories for the Black community

 HOUSTON - FOX 26 is partnering with the Defender Network, which has been delivering news and information to the Black community in our area for more than 90 years.

-On Tuesday, during FOX 26 News at 5 p.m., anchor Rashi Vats sat down with Defender Network Educational Editor Laura Onyeneho, to talk briefly about the partnership and its value to the community.
+On Friday, during FOX 26 News at 5 p.m., anchor Rashi Vats sat down with Defender Network Associate Editor Aswad Walker, to talk briefly about the partnership and its value to the community.

 MORE OF THE DEFENDER NETWORK'S TOP 3 TAKEAWAYS